Jump to content

 As a global company operating within the shipping industry, Saga Welco is exposed to and actively navigates a range of environmental, social and governance (ESG) challenges that include greenhouse gas emissions, potential spills, marine casualties, health and safety and human rights.
 We are determined to follow the highest standards and for us transparency is instrumental.

 Reporting on our (ESG) performance is vital to maintaining the confidence of our stakeholders.
-For the past 5 years we have therefore consistently reported on our impact, and we are constantly evaluating and seeking to improve our performance on sustainability.
+For the past 6 years we have therefore consistently reported on our impact, and we are constantly evaluating and seeking to improve our performance on sustainability.

 Voluntary initiatives

 The Port of Los Angeles Vessel Speed Reduction Program (VSRP) aims to reduce particulate matters and emissions from ocean-going vessels by reducing their speed as they approach or depart the Port.
 Saga Welco is an active participant in VSRP.
-In 2023, Saga Welco had a compliance rate of 100 % (11 out of 11 port calls).
+In 2024, Saga Welco had a compliance rate of 94 % (16 out of 17 port calls).

 The Port of Vancouver’s ECHO (Enhancing Cetacean Habitat and Observation) Program aims to reduce the impact of commercial activity on at-risk marine life in British Columbia’s coastal waters.
 Saga Welco has voluntarily participated in the ECHO Program since 2014, when the program was initiated.
 The long-term goal of the ECHO Program is to develop and implement initiatives that lead to a measurable decrease in threats to whales resulting from shipping activities.
-To achieve this, the ECHO program focuses on reducing the underwater noise generated by vessels.

 Substainability Weather Radar